113ll3/Ibmclouddocscli/index.md

 	```
 	{: codeblock}

-	Optionally, you can use the output from the command above to manually set your org and space with the following command
+	Optionally, you can use the output from the command above to manually set your org and space with the following command:

 	```
 	ibmcloud target -o <value> -s <value>